Toricity in families of Fano varieties: Introduction

 \begin{theorem} Let $\mathcal{X}\rightarrow T$ be a family of $\mathbb{Q}$-factorial terminal Fano varieties over \(\mathbb C\).
 The set

 is a constructible subset of $T$. \end{theorem}

 The $\qq$-factorial terminal assumption in the previous theorem is vital for our proof to work (see Remark~\ref{rem:cluster-type-singularities-assumptions}).
 Many properties of families of terminal Fano varieties do not hold if we drop the condition on the singularities (see, e.g.,~\cite[Remark 6.2]{dFH11}).
 As a consequence of Theorem~\ref{thm:cluster-Fano} and a result of Koll\'ar--Miyaoka--Mori \cite{KMM92}, we get the following corollary about cluster type smooth Fano varieties. \begin{corollary} Let $n$ be a positive integer.
 Then, there are finitely many smooth projective morphisms $f_i\colon \mathcal{X}_i\rightarrow T_i$ parametrizing $n$-dimensional smooth cluster type Fano varieties over \(\mathbb C\). \end{corollary} By \defi{parametrizing}, we mean here that every $n$-dimensional smooth cluster type Fano appears as the closed fiber of some $f_i$, and, moreover, \emph{every} closed fiber of each $f_i$ is in this class of varieties.
 This notion is stronger than boundedness, but weaker than moduli, since the same variety could appear as a fiber multiple times.
 Furthermore, from the proof of Theorem~\ref{thm:cluster-Fano}, it follows that all fibers of each $f_i$ in Corollary~\ref{introcor:ct-smooth-Fano} admit the same combinatorial structure, in the sense that a certain birational transformation to a toric pair can be performed in the whole family (see Lemma~\ref{lem:dlt-mod-cluster}).

+On the other hand, the analogous statement for \emph{rational} varieties is false: \begin{theorem} Let \(n\geq 4\) be an integer.
+Then, there do not exist finitely many smooth projective morphisms parametrizing \(n\)-dimensional smooth rational Fano varieties. \end{theorem}

-For smooth \emph{rational} Fano varieties, it is not clear whether the analogous statement to Corollary~\ref{introcor:ct-smooth-Fano} should be true.
-In the toric case, the analogous statement was already known: smooth toric Fano varieties correspond to smooth reflexive polytopes (see, e.g., \cite[Theorem 8.3.4]{CLS11}), so in each dimension \(n\) there are only finitely many up to isomorphism.
+In the toric case, the analogous statement to Corollary~\ref{introcor:ct-smooth-Fano} was already known: smooth toric Fano varieties correspond to smooth reflexive polytopes (see, e.g., \cite[Theorem 8.3.4]{CLS11}), so in each dimension \(n\) there are only finitely many up to isomorphism.
 Note that smooth cluster type Fanos do deform, so unlike in the toric case, the parametrizing varieties \(T_i\) in Corollary~\ref{introcor:ct-smooth-Fano} are in general positive-dimensional.
 For example, every smooth del Pezzo surface of degree \(\geq 2\) is of cluster type by~\cite[Theorem 2.1]{ALP23} and~\cite[Lemma 1.13]{GHK15}.